LOUDO56/PyMacroRecord/README.md

   ```
   - If you are on **Linux**, you might need to install Tkinter manually, commands to install are [here](https://www.geeksforgeeks.org/how-to-install-tkinter-on-linux/)
   - You need to remove the **win10toast** from `requirements.txt` or else you won't be able to install the depedencies
-  - If you want these package to be on virtual environment follow these step [here](https://stackoverflow.com/a/41799834)
+  - (Optional) If you want these package to be on virtual environment follow these step [here](https://stackoverflow.com/a/41799834)
 - Finally, do `cd src` and type: `python3 main.py`
 - And boom!
 The software is now ready to use.